blazjerman/DDC-Manual/index.md

 ## Overview

-This clock is an enlarged version of a TTL logic IC, designed entirely from discrete components.
+This clock is an enlarged version of logic IC, designed entirely from discrete components.
 It’s a cool way to see what’s inside a typical clock counter IC.
 The design is optimized for discrete components and extremely simplified to use a relatively small number of parts.

-**TTL (Transistor-Transistor Logic)** is a type of digital logic built using bipolar junction transistors.
-It was the standard technology used in early digital circuits before modern integrated circuits became common.

 What makes this clock especially interesting is that it only uses **basic components**—transistors, resistors, diodes, and LEDs.
 No microcontrollers or ICs are involved.
 In fact, this clock could have been built as early as **1970**, using only the technology available at the time.